This master offers one registration fee grant worth 2,000 € for the 2014-2015 academic year

 - Acquire the basic knowledge required to conduct epidemiological and public health research.

 Who is it for?

 The master's programme in Public Health is aimed at professionals and holders of a university degree or diploma - especially in the life sciences (medicine, nursing, biology, veterinary medicine, etc.), environmental sciences, statistics, economics, sociology, chemistry or pharmacy, among others - seeking to obtain the necessary knowledge and training to work in any area of public health.

 Students may choose between two course types - professional and research -both of which entail the same course load (120 credits in two academic years).
-Although both course types share a set of core subjects, each one also includes specific subjects.
-Students moreover have the possibility of designing their own specialization track based on optional subjects and, thus, ultimately determine their own tailored course of study.

 In the first year, students must take the core subjects, the compulsory subjects for their chosen specialization, and part of the specialization module (optional subjects for the programme).
 In the second year, they must complete their master's degree final project (thesis), the professional internship, two compulsory subjects and the remainder of the specialization module (optional subjects or credits from external programmes).

 To earn the master's degree in Public Health, students must successfully complete a total of 120 credits: 76 credits' worth of theoretical subjects and 44 credit's worth of practical ones.